Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

 * Bheegi bheegi fiza (Asha Bhosle)

 … each of these melodies are outstanding and unforgettable.

-But the true rarity is the Lata solo, Kuchh dil ne kaha – extremely sensitive and so very touchy, that it feels like a feather to our ears and mind, this song touches in the peaks in the genre of introspective songs that are pretty much like a conversation with the inner soul.
+But the true rarity was the Lata solo, Kuchh dil ne kaha – extremely sensitive and so very touchy, that it feels like a feather to our ears and mind.
+This song touches the peaks in the genre of introspective songs that are pretty much like a conversation with the inner soul.

 Aisi bhi baatein hoti hain kuchh, aisi bhi baatein hoti hain